Student Services

 The Peer Mentor program is similar to a Big Brother/Big Sister program where senior high school students mentor a younger student.
 Peer Mentors are very much like a friend lending support, socially or organizationally.
 The Peer Mentor Coordinator matches a high school student with a grade 7 or 8 student.
 Once the match between the Peer Mentor and student is made, a suitable schedule is determined by the Peer Mentor Coordinator.
 The Mentor and student may meet once or twice a week for twenty minutes, on school property.
 Students may request a Peer Mentor for themselves by speaking with their Guidance Counsellor or teachers.
 Teachers, parents or administrators may ask that a student be assigned a Peer Mentor.
 Teachers, counsellor or administrators may nominate or recommend a high school student to the Peer Mentor Coordinator or students can apply themselves.
 Training and orientation will be provided by Student Services.

-Peer Mentor Co-ordinator: Sarah Stewart
+Peer Mentor Co-ordinator: Maureen Mercer

 Peer Tutors